 If you’re a teacher then you are an authority figure, and students are authority dependent.
 The quickest way to make students believe a course is good is to tell them that it’s good.
 So if the course really is good, say so!
 (It’s a sad dog that won’t wag it’s own tail).
 Don’t put yourself or your institution down.
 Take pride in your position and affiliations, and demonstrate positivity.
 You are a role model, so be a positive one.

-Why don’t we have teaching awards?
+Should we have teaching awards?

-We do, probably, in a far off land.
-And they’re a nice idea — they signal the importance of teaching, and recognise great performance by some teachers.
+Many believe that they’re a nice idea — they signal the importance of teaching, and recognise great performance by some teachers.
 The downside though is they have the potential to be divisive and reduce motivation amongst everyone else.
 If teaching awards aren’t communicated in a way that clearly demonstrates what is being rewarded, there’s zero chance it can be used for driving improvements.
 And if they’re simply a function of student evaluations… let’s not even go there.

 Does content matter?